Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 <img src="data/Vis_MagneticFluxDensity.png" alt="drawing" width="600">
 </div>
 <div align="center">
-<em>Figure 4: The magnetic flux density at I=5A.
-At the corner of the center pole the magnitude of the magnetic flux density exceeds the values of the provided bh table requiring extrapolation.</em>
+<em>Figure 4: The magnetic flux density at I=5 A. At the corner of the center pole the magnitude of the magnetic flux density exceeds the values of the provided bh table requiring extrapolation.</em>
 </div>
 <br /><br />

 As an outlook, the paper [[3]](#[3]) suggests to investigate the effect of model order, and adaptive refinement (among others) which we will look into in an upcoming update.